Kroc/v80/README.md

     ; align: skip bytes until the program-counter
     ; modulo the expression is zero
     ;
     .a  $100                ; align to next page

-    ; to skip a specific number of bytes,
+    ; or fill a specific number of bytes,
-    ; count from the current program-counter!
+    ; with a given value
     ;
-    .a  $ + $80 ; skip exactly 128 bytes
+    .f  '!
+10              ; emit "!", 10 times

 A full guide on the syntax is included in ["release/readme.txt"](/release/readme.txt).
 If you're using VSCode, there's an extension for _v80_ syntax highlighting in the marketplace under [v80-vscode](https://marketplace.visualstudio.com/items?itemName=KrocCamen.vscode-v80).